 William Luneburg (Professor, University of Pittsburgh School of Law, co-author of The Lobbying Manual, a Complete Guide to Federal Law Governing Lawyers and Lobbyists published by the ABA)

 CCPS and the Committee for Economic Development (CED) cosponsored a major conference on lobbying reform Jan.
 26, 2006 at the National Press Club.
 The keynote speaker was then Senator Barack Obama.
 Other guests included former Indiana Representive Lee Hamilton, former Texas Senator Martin Frost, Democracy 21 president Fred Wertheimer, Campaign Legal Center president and general counsel Trevor Potter , CCPS director Prof. James Thurber, and CED Senior Vice President and Director of Research Joseph Minarik.
-Watch the video.
-Read the transcript.
+Watch the summit video.